OnTeracron/Aspect/README.md

 The Aspect executable will then be installed to your bin directory.

-### Compiling a file
+### Compiling a file (in the future)

 To compile a file, Aspect allows for using the "-f" flag.
 This allows for you to input a filename.

-You can then, run the following code from the root directory to compile a file to your current path:
+You can then, run the following code from the root directory to compile this file, and place an executable in your current path:

 ```
 aspect -f tokenize.ap